Click on a topic to see the list of frequently asked questions.

 The best way to control your premium cost is to build a safety culture in your organization and prevent injuries in the first place.
 Check out our safety resources as a starting point to helping your employees do their jobs safely – and with confidence.

-The Certificate of Insurance, or COI, is proof that your workers compensation is valid and currently protecting your employees.
+The Certificate of Insurance, or COI, is evidence that your workers compensation is valid and currently protecting your employees.
 It shows the name of the certificate holder, the policyholder, insurance company, policy number, type of insurance coverage and policy effective dates.
 The COI will also indicate whether the owner is covered by the policy.
 It’s the certificate holder’s responsibility to ensure this certificate is up-to-date and signed.

 Not always.
 For an injury to be covered under your workers compensation policy, the injury must arise from and have occurred within the scope of the employee’s job duties.